Categories

 Combatting placement poverty

 Many Australian students are struggling with the rising cost of living and are taking on additional paid work while studying.
 Some students, especially those in health-related fields like nursing and midwifery, are facing “placement poverty” due to extensive unpaid placement hours.
-This financial burden can lead to students dropping out of their courses or deferring their studies.
 Addressing placement poverty is crucial to ensure a strong and diverse healthcare workforce in the future.

 Read more